mediawiki4intranet/docker/README.md

 # Run it with Docker

+Mediawiki4Intranet requires a lot of additional software, so the simplest way to install it is by using Docker.

-To run Mediawiki4Intranet using Docker, clone this repository and execute:
+To run Mediawiki4Intranet using Docker, clone this repository, go inside it and execute:

     docker build -t mediawiki4intranet .